udexon/Phosway/EMYL_Instagram_PhosGraph.md

 - A = Start from Online tipping (EMYL Instagram Social Networks).
 - Z = So main activity is clone MAGAF.

-:: N4 explaining why CLONING ... not that bad ...
+:: N4 explaining why CLONING ... not that bad ... every section needs ONLY ONE EXPRESSIVE LEADING paragraph that reads natural to readers, to convey the contents of that section.
+The rest of the section are either subsections (list of paragraphs, not expressive), or expansion from the LEADING paragraph.
+The a complete article is made up of sections.
+A section is a list of expressive (leading) paragraph plus non-expressive paragraphs.

 Cloning MAGAF is not rocket science.
 There are enough free software programmers to do so.
 They only need PhosPay so that their efforts can be directed, instead of Brownian random direction at the moment.

+In other to present an overview of Phosway, we categorize the various modules of Phosway according to a model similar to the OSI layers, from low level to high level:

+:: 1 2 3 4 are 4 different layers of OSI, from low to high.

-1. Phoscript Phoshell are done.
+1. Phoscript Phoshell: these modules have been completed.
 One word at a time.
 Easy to teach.
 Helps EMYL?

-2. Port existing code in other Programming Languages and frameworks to Phos.
+- Port existing code in other Programming Languages and frameworks to Phos.
 This is low level work.
 This explains more than 50% of Phosway plan.

 Helps individual project to train people, easier because of HUDAPI, incentivized by PhosPay

-3. PhosKey is a critical component in distributed cloud, blockchain etc. Used together with PhosGraph.
+2. PhosKey is a critical component in distributed cloud, blockchain etc. Used together with PhosGraph.

+3. PhosCloud = PhosKey + PhosGraph + PhosTunnel

 PhosCloud needs ssh tunnel shared vps.
 BitTorrent ++.

-PhosCloud = PhosKey + PhosGraph + PhosTunnel

-4. PhosPay PhosChat are critical for social networks PhosNet? .
+4. Phosway Applications: PhosPay PhosChat are critical for social networks PhosNet? .
 Forum comments, database are based on PhosGraph.

-Just describe how Phosway components replicate MAGAF, Twitter etc.
+Just describe how Phosway components replicate list of MAGAF, Twitter etc.

-1 2 3 4 are 4 different layers of OSI, from low to high.

-5. Need more factors to conclude how EMYL Phosway will change FSR1 to FSR2.
+- Need more factors to conclude how EMYL Phosway will change FSR1 to FSR2.

 ### Stages of Development